Eat like a coach fed you

 Why diets fail women specifically

-Most diets were designed for men or for short-term results.
-They ignore the hormonal cycle, the role of cortisol in female fat storage, and the way restriction triggers binge cycles.
-Women aren't broken — the diets were never designed for them.
+Most diets were built for men or for short-term results.
+They ignore the hormonal cycle, what cortisol does to female fat storage, and how restriction sets off binge cycles.
+Women aren't broken.
+The diets were never built for you.

 Bilingual nutrition coaching

 Comida es cultura.
-Nutrition coaching that ignores your family's food, your cultural plates, your traditions is coaching that won't last.
-Programs work in English and Spanish, with real respect for the foods you actually want to eat.
+Nutrition coaching that ignores your family's food, your cultural plates, your traditions won't last.
+Programs run in English and Spanish, with real respect for the foods you actually want to eat.

 Things women ask about this.